Tony Scheffler: Detroit Lions

 On April 19, 2010, Scheffler was traded to the Detroit Lions in a three-team trade involving the Philadelphia Eagles.
 The Eagles received linebacker Ernie Sims, and the Broncos got the Eagles fifth-round draft pick for 2010 (137th overall).
 The Lions also received Denver's seventh-round draft pick for 2010.

 On October 22, 2013, Scheffler was released by the Lions after suffering his third concussion in four years earlier in the month.

 On June 11, 2014, Scheffler announced his retirement, citing the concussions he sustained as a key reason.
 He signed three contracts during his career and subsequently earned $12,194,000 in his eight-year career in the NFL.

-Barstool Backyard Basketball Game
+Personal life

+After his retirement, Scheffler became a real estate agent in Chelsea, MI, volunteered as a coach for the Chelsea High School football team, and purchased a ranch in Texas to raise Texas Longhorns.

 On September 28, 2013, Scheffler competed in a 2 on 1 basketball game vs Dave Portnoy and Daniel "Big Cat" Katz of Barstool Sports.
 Despite Scheffler having a big lead the entire game, Portnoy's hot shooting earned the Barstool bloggers a comeback 11–10 victory.
-Famous NBA father Dell Curry would later say it was the greatest shooting expedition he's ever seen.
-After the loss, an irate Scheffler refused to shake hands and was last seen punting the basketball into a dense forest.
+After the loss, an irate Scheffler refused to shake hands and punted the basketball into a dense forest.
+On August 23, 2023, Scheffler appeared on Big Cat's podcast, Pardon My Take, and aired his frustration with the continual discussion of this basketball game.
+They made plans for another event which has yet to be announced.

+In 2020 he became coach of the Chelsea High School girls varsity basketball team.
+He was named a district coach of the year in 2023, and resigned in 2024.